gjhhust/XS-VID/index.md

 ## Download
-We provide the downloading of our datasets.
+We provide the downloading of our datasets, You can download the full XS-VID dataset by choosing any of the following four choices.

 ### Download method1: huggingface